By Dr. Dennis Rainey

 You like the idea of sharing your life with someone who loves you, but if you're honest, marriage is pretty scary.
 You may ask yourself, "Will I ever be able to get beyond the damage my family did to me?
 Will I be able to experience a happy and healthy marriage and family?"

 The answer is unequivocally yes.

 I have worked with an organization that helps families and have seen thousands of marriages succeed that looked hopeless.
 God has a way for broken people to experience whole relationships.
 More on that later.

-So even though about one in four of American adults age eighteen and older are divorced,4 the possibility of having a good, lasting marriage makes nearly everyone willing to give it a try.
+So even though about one in four American adults age 18 and older are divorced,4 the possibility of having a good, lasting marriage makes nearly everyone willing to give it a try.
 Just why is marriage so appealing?

 The truth is that no one wants to be alone.
 Although we make a big deal out of "doing our own thing" and insisting on individual rights, we all long for the security and warmth of an intimate relationship with someone who is crazy about us.
 We may say we "want to be alone" and desire "some space," but our stronger desire is to share some space with someone who loves us.

 And although sexual attraction is an important part of our desire for intimacy, these longings to connect deeply with another person are not just about sex.
 This fervent desire to be known and appreciated by someone else is how we were designed in the first place.